 Powdery Mildew do not need wet foliage to develop.
 It is more common on roses that are shaded to much.

 I don't like using chemical sprays in my garden, because of the potential harm to the beneficial insects.
-A heavy stream of water, insecticidal soap,or neem oil is usually prety effective to control a wide range of insects.
+A heavy stream of water, insecticidal soap,or Neem oil is usually pretty effective to control a wide range of insects.

 Below you will find some common rose garden pest, along with some natural pest control for them.
 Pests in the garden, can be controlled if you know how to repel them.

 Aphids These are tiny little insects that suck the juices from leaves, stems and flowers.
 They cluster at leaf tips and on the flower buds.
 Read more about them here....

 Cane Borers and Gall Wasps These rose insects, including rose stem girdlers and rose stem sawflies, produce larvae that develop within the rose canes.

 Remove the swelling, by pruning below the brown, infested area, and destroying the larve inside the swollen tunnel or gall.

 Sawfly larvae often roll themselves up in a leaf.
 Not all caterpillars are bad, so when in doubt, identify them before eliminating them!